segrelab/MiCoNE/README.rst

 The MiCoNE framework is introduced in:

 Kishore, D., Birzu, G., Hu, Z., DeLisi, C., Korolev, K., & Segrè, D.
 (2023).
-Inferring microbial co-occurrence networks from AMPLICON DATA: A systematic evaluation. mSystems. doi:10.1128/msystems.00961-22.
+Inferring microbial co-occurrence networks from amplicon data: A systematic evaluation. mSystems. doi:10.1128/msystems.00961-22.

 Data related to the publication can be found on Zenodo: